Infinity-Creation/blog-app/_posts/how-to-get-rid-of-scratch-addiction.md

 Now that I was addicted, I wanted the maximum number of followers possible, so I stopped making projects and used the technique described as Liking earlier in the article.
 I attracted a few followers this way, but fewer than if I would continue to make projects.

-Finally, in February, I quit Scratch since I had started my website and little did I know that it would take me half a year to make in pure code.
+Finally, in February, I quit Scratch since I had started my website and little did I know that it would take me half a year to make in pure code (It wasn't this website).
 A website builder would've been faster, but the customizability wouldn't be there.

 ## Conclusion